ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 - Can place entities in different groups to manage policy assignments to entities
 - Internally maintains the clients who are recognized by Vault
 - Links identities to tokens
-- Mounted by default
-- Cannot be disabled, moved, or duplicated
 - Hold entities, aliases, and groups
 - Can associate Vault policies to entities or groups
   - Typical token policies are assigned and evaluated at creation and renewal time **(static)**
   - Identity policies are assigned to entity or group, evaluated at each request **(dynamic)**:
 - Three main components
   1. **Entity**
       - Represents a client (user, machine, etc)
       - Linked to a token
       - Example: Create an entity
         - `vault write identity/entity name=my_entity`
   2. **Alias**
-  - Represents a way of authentication method objects
+      - Represents a way of authentication method objects (ie. aws, github, ldap, etc)
       - Linked to an entity (or group)
   3. **Group**
-  - Internal groups
+      - Internally organized groups
         - Vault internally created group
         - Can contain other groups and entities
-  - External groups
+      - Externally organized groups
         - Auth methods such as LDAP, Okta, or GitHub
         - Use aliases for membership
       - Can have entities or other groups as members
       - Can create a hierarchy of groups, with policy inheritance

 ### Secret Engine: Database